 - Become a member of Phi Alpha Theta—the international honor society for students of history—and get involved with History Department events, recruiting majors and prospective students, and outreach to the Syracuse community.

-Ranked among the top international education providers in the U.S., SU Abroad is a significant part of the SU experience.
+Ranked among the top international education providers in the U.S., Syracuse Abroad is a significant part of the Syracuse experience.
 With over 100 programs in 60 countries, nearly half of all students go abroad during their time at Syracuse.
-History students have studied abroad in Hong Kong, Madrid, and Strasbourg, France.

 Life After Syracuse University

-With a degree in history, SU students have gone on to careers in fields such as:
+With a degree in history, Syracuse students have gone on to careers in fields such as: